List of American elected officials who are social workers

-This is a list of current and former elected officials in the united states who are social workers by education/training in an accredited social work program.
+This is a list of current and former elected officials in the United States who are social workers by education/training in an accredited social work program.

-The list includes members of either the legislative executive or judicial branches of the federal government. as well as any elected official of state and local governments.
+The list includes members of either the legislative, executive, or judicial branches of the United States federal government, as well as any elected official of state and local governments.

-This list may be incomplete please help updating if you can.

 Federal government

 Executive

-There has never been a president or a vice president who was a social worker.
+There has never been a social worker president or vice president of the United States.